 The DIR has embarked on a significant expansion to enable dose data collection and performance reporting for more modalities.
-The new DIR Fluoroscopy module now enables facilities to submit fluoroscopy dose indices data and review performance reports.
+The DIR Fluoroscopy module now enables facilities to submit interventional fluoroscopy dose indices data and review performance reports.

 Credit and Recognition

-The DIR is certified as a Practice Quality Improvement (PQI) project for American Board of Radiology Maintenance of Certification (MOC) Part IV Programs.
+The DIR is certified as a Practice Quality Improvement (PQI) project for the American Board of Radiology Maintenance of Certification (MOC) Part IV Programs.
 Because DIR data are collected at the facility level, participation applies to all radiologists and medical physicists at a facility who choose to participate in the project.

 The DIR also helps facilities qualify for designation as an ACR Diagnostic Imaging Center of Excellence (DICOE), allowing radiology practices to communicate their dedication to, and success in, delivering superior diagnostic imaging and patient care.

 DIR participation meets the Joint Commission dose benchmark requirement.

 DIR participation can help clinicians participating in the Centers for Medicare and Medicaid Services (CMS) Merit-Based Incentive Payment System (MIPS) program meet MIPS reporting requirements via participation in the ACR’s Qualified Clinical Data Registry (QCDR).